VIMALRANJEEV/my_work/README.md

 > [Codeacademy projects](https://github.com/VIMALRANJEEV/my_work/tree/master/codecademy)

-Note: I am also thinking about doing all these projects in Julia programming language
+Note: All these project will be done in Julia Langauge in the future